-If you build wonderful (backend) services around business capabilities but you don’t build an UI associated to those business capabilities your will not be building unique or inmutable business capabilities.
-You are building differents flavours of the same business capability because you will build several UIs in different applications to perfom the same business capability (or very similar)
+If you build wonderful (backend) services around business capabilities but you don’t build an UI associated to those business capabilities your will not be building unique business capabilities.
+You will be building differents flavours of the same business capability because you will build several UIs in different applications to perfom the same business capability (or very similar)

-You are building “headless business features” and you have to develop “different heads” in order to provide these features to the final users.
+You are building “headless business features” and you have to develop “heads” in order to provide these features to the final users.

 For instance, in a banking environment, why do you have to develop the account movements view in the main consumer application and you also develop a similar view in the backoffice application or in another application also used by the customers?

-If you achieve a great autonomy in backend systems but you don’t do the same in the frontend apps, your (backend) autonomy is not real because you can not deliver end-to-end features to the end user without depending others.
+If you achieve a great autonomy in backend systems but you don’t do the same in the frontend apps, that means that your (backend) autonomy is not real because you can not deliver end-to-end features to the end user without depending others.